 6. Maya Somaiya Library, sP + A

-The library meant for a school makes an interesting case of design owing to its response to site conditions and articulation of function.
+The library meant for a school makes an interesting case of public space design owing to its response to site conditions and articulation of function.
 The primary inspiration for the design germinated from the idea that children are inclined towards the outdoors more than indoors.
 So the form created tries to mimic the natural undulation of land and becomes a playful light space.
 The construction systems adopted to try to articulate a contemporary language in a regional context using systems inspired by the global context.
 This highlights the importance of using urban resources to respond to contextual needs not always found in contextual language.
 The space created thereby goes above and beyond the basic function of a library.
 The structure thus becomes an active public space utilized by everyone.

 7. Jai Jagat Theatre, Ahmedabad, SEALAB.

 The Jai Jagat Theatre is an open-air amphitheater for the children studying at the Sabarmati Ashram in Ahmedabad.
 The theatre also caters to children from nearby communities to come and participate in the activities there.
-The low height-unassuming scale of the Jai Jagat theatre honors the site conditions while also creating custom to scale-spaces carved out especially for children.
+The low height-unassuming scale of the Jai Jagat theatre honors the site conditions while also creating custom scale-spaces carved out especially for children.
 The theatre uses simple geometry to create a valuable space for children to express themselves.
 It encloses a private space within a public space with the help of a free-flowing form that does not create any rigid boundaries for segregation.
-This idea is inspiring in itself and can be adapted elsewhere to generate such public amenities accessible to all.
+This idea of public space design is inspiring in itself and can be adapted elsewhere to generate such public amenities accessible to all.